spdes/computational-sde-intro-lecture/README.md

     Lecturer: [Nathanael Bosch](https://nathanaelbosch.github.io/) (University of Tübingen)

 4. **Applications of SDEs in statistical signal processing**. <br>
     In this lecture we present a few applications that use SDEs to solve signal processing problems.
-These include, for example, using SDEs to construct non-stationary processes to model complicated signals, and using SDEs to estiamte the spectrogram of signals with uncertainty. <br>
+These include, for example, using SDEs to construct non-stationary processes to model complicated signals, and using SDEs to estimate the spectrogram of signals with uncertainty. <br>
     Date: 28 Nov, 2022.
 Room 101127 Ångström (subject to change)

 5. **Topic TBD**. <br>